Hardik2208/Hardik2208/README.md

-# Hi there!
+gin# Hi there!
 I'm Hardik Raghuvanshi 👋

-I'm a **19-year-old Full-Stack Developer** from Indore, India, currently pursuing a Bachelor's in Computer Science and Business Systems at IET DAVV.
+I'm a **19-year-old Full-Stack Developer** from Indore, India, currently pursuing a Bachelor's in Computer Science Engineering at IET DAVV.

 My current focus is blending **robust backend architecture** with **modern, intuitive UIs** to build scalable and efficient solutions.
 I thrive on transforming complex problems into clean, high-performance code.